UBC-MOAD/docs/python_packaging/pkg_structure.rst

 * :ref:`PkgReadmeRstFile` that provides the long description of the package
 * :ref:`PkgLicenseFile` that contains the legal text of the Apache License, Version 2.0 license for the package
 * :ref:`PkgReadthedocsYmlFile` that provides configuration for building the docs to the https://readthedocs.org service
+* :ref:`RequirementsTxtFile` that records the full list of packages and their versions used for recent development work

 The 4 sub-directories are: